-A number of Adventist churches have recently stepped up to the challenge and are investing substantial means to equip their worship facilities with the latest audio visual tools to enhance their services.
+A number of Adventist churches have recently stepped up to the challenge.
+These churches are investing substantial means to equip their worship facilities with the latest audio visual tools to enhance their services.
 We’ve crossed the line now where many pastors and local church leaders realize that incorporating quality graphics, sound and video into their services is critical to reaching large demographic audiences.

 Using technology for ministry is not a new concept.
 Through the years, PA equipment, tape duplicators, code-a-phones, slide projectors and other devices have been used to share the Adventist message far and wide.
 Within the last 20 years a growing number of Adventist churches throughout North America have begun video taping their services (mainly for local use).
 As a result, they have been forced to think about platform lighting, sound quality, film editing, video monitors and more.

-A media pioneer among Adventist churches, Loma Linda University Church began their media ministry over 20 years ago by “members who had a desire to share the worship experience at LLUC with those in the community, especially patients at the Loma Linda University Medical Center.
-Now that signal travels thousands of miles into North, Central and South America as well around the world via the Internet [and] via the Loma Linda Broadcasting Network (LLBN).”
+A media pioneer among Adventist churches, Loma Linda University Church, began their media ministry over 20 years ago.
+It was started by “members who had a desire to share the worship experience at LLUC with those in the community, especially patients at the Loma Linda University Medical Center.
+Now that signal travels thousands of miles into North, Central and South America.
+It also travels well around the world via the Internet [and] via the Loma Linda Broadcasting Network (LLBN).”

 In recent years the emergence of refined digital technologies has revolutionized the audio and film recording industries.
 The trickle-down effect to average consumers is that we can now buy some fantastic media tools at a fraction of what they used to cost.

 Does your church need a media overhaul?
 Does it need to upgrade its audio-visual system or install some quality stage lights?
 If so, what are you going to do?
 Who can give you quality advice?
 In the past we may have been able to get by with minimal sound and lighting resources.
 But now that we are head-long into a media revolution, particularly with social media, we need to pay more attention to sound and light!